swastikkmaurya/practical14/README.md

 print() – Displays the transformed dataset or output values.

+The following logic was applied to both the "Product" and "Food Delivery" datasets:

+Define the Data: Create a dictionary with numerical and textual fields and load it into a DataFrame.

+Define Bin Intervals: * Create a list for Bins (the numerical boundaries).

+Create a list for Labels (the names assigned to each bin).

+Apply Binning: Use the pd.cut() function to map continuous values into the defined categories.

+Format Text: Use the .str.upper() or .str.lower() methods to standardize string columns.

+Adjust Data Types: Use .astype() to convert columns (e.g., converting an integer Units_Sold to a float).

+Sort and Filter: Use sort_values() to organize the data based on specific criteria like sales volume or delivery time.

+Summarize: Use value_counts() to see the distribution of data across the newly created bins.

 Conclusion:

 Data Binning and Data Formatting operations using Python and the Pandas library were successfully performed.